arogozhnikov/einops/README.md

 parse_shape(input_tensor, pattern)
 ```

-And two layers (separate version for each framework) with the same API.
+And two layers (`einops` keeps separate version for each framework) with the same API.

 ```python
 from einops.layers.chainer import Rearrange, Reduce